-If you find yourself in the same situation and are looking for a way to become a nurse practitioner without starting from scratch, an accelerated program may be the right choice for you.
+It is possible to become a nurse practitioner if you have a non-nursing bachelor’s degree.
+If you have a bachelor's degree in a field other than nursing and are looking for a way to become a nurse practitioner without starting from scratch, an accelerated program may be the right choice for you.

-Although some schools might label these programs differently, the concept is still the same.
-Many colleges and universities have started to offer programs for those have obtained a bachelor's degree in another field of study but want to become a nurse practitioner.
+Although some schools might label these programs differently, the concept is the same.
+Many colleges and universities have started to offer programs for those who have obtained a bachelor's degree in another field of study but want to become a nurse practitioner.

 Once certified, an LPN works under the supervision of a registered nurse (RN).
 It's a task-focused job that deals more with skills and attending to immediate patient necessities than long-term care or medical treatment.

 Things to Consider

-Nursing Practitioner Bridge Programs Online
+Nurse Practitioner Bridge Programs Online

-A nurse practitioner must earn a BSN and then a master's degree to prove their excelsior knowledge in their field.
+A nurse practitioner must earn a BSN and then a master's degree to prove knowledge in their field.
 Although these programs are rigorous, they are easily adaptable for passionate learners and can be taken by anyone, regardless of their age or prior professional experience.